 Tim’s research interests are in applied macroeconometrics and macroeconomics.
-His current research focusses on evaluating the consequences of macroprudential policies, quantifying the impact of forward guidance of monetary policy and modelling the Australian economy.
-His past research has focussed on estimating output gaps in real time and modelling inflation and small open economies.
+His current research focusses on evaluating the consequences of macroprudential policies, understanding the relationships between different types of macroeconomic modelling and their limitations, and modelling the Australian economy.
+His past research has focused on forward guidance, estimating output gaps in real time and modelling inflation.

 Before joining the Melbourne Institute, Tim worked at the Reserve Bank of Australia for fourteen years in a variety of positions, including managing the section responsible for monitoring developments in the business and trade sectors as well as the macroeconomic modelling team.